mtth/kit/README.rst

 Flasker
 =======

-A lightweight Flask_ webapp project manager with built in ORM'ed database using SQLAlchemy_ and Celery_ backend support.
+A lightweight framework that integrates Flask_, SQLAlchemy_ and Celery_.

 - What Flasker is!

-    - A transparent integration of Flask, SQLAlchemy and Celery which lets you configure these individually according to your project needs via a single ``.cfg`` file.
+    - A one stop ``.cfg`` configuration file for Flask, Celery and the SQLAlchemy engine.

-    - A simple pattern to organize your project via the ``flasker.current_project`` proxy (cf. `Structuring your project`_ for an example).
-No more complicated import schemes!
+    - A simple pattern to organize your project via the ``flasker.current_project`` proxy (cf. `Structuring your project`_).

-    - A command line tool from where you can create new projects, launch the Flask buit in Werkzeug server, start Celery workers and the Flower_ tool, and run a shell in the current project context (inspired by Flask-Script_).
+    - A command line tool from where you can create new projects, launch the Flask buit in Werkzeug server, start Celery workers and the Flower_ tool, and run a shell in the current project context.

 - What Flasker isn't?

     - A simplified version of Flask, Celery, and SQLAlchemy.
-Flasker handles the setup but intentionally leaves you free to interact with the raw Flask, Celery and SQLAlchemy session objects.
 Some knowledge of these frameworks is therefore required.

-Flasker also comes with two optional extensions:
+Flasker also comes with two extensions for commonly needed functionalities:

 - Authentication

-- ReSTful API *under development*
+- ReSTful API *(under development)*

+Check the `full documentation`_ for more information.

 Quickstart